Additive posets, CW-complexes, and graphs: Abstract

 \section{Abstract}

-We introduce additive posets and study their properties and invariants.
-We show that the top homology group (with coefficients in $\Z/2\Z$) of a finite dimensional CW-complex carries a natural structure of an additive poset invariant under subdivisions of the CW-complex.
-Applications to graphs are discussed.
+We introduce and study additive posets.
+We show that the top homology group (with coefficients in $\Z/2\Z$) of a finite dimensional CW-complex carries a structure of an additive poset invariant under subdivisions.
+Applications to CW-complexes and graphs are discussed.